UOR-Foundation/uor-pages/README.md

 **In need of plain HTML code!!!**

-Welcome to the UOR Foundation Homepage [**Repository**](https://github.com/UOR-Foundation/uor-homepage), the central hub for the development and maintenance of the **OFFICIAL UOR Foundation** [**Homepage**](https://uor-foundation.github.io/uor-homepage/).
+Welcome to the UOR Foundation Homepage [**Repository**](https://github.com/UOR-Foundation/uor-homepage), the central hub for the development and maintenance of the "OFFICIAL" UOR Foundation [**Homepage**](https://uor-foundation.github.io/uor-homepage/).

+- The [index.html](./index.html) file **IS** the OFFICIAL Hompage of the UOR Foundation.
+Located in the same folder as this README.md file.

-- The [**Official UOR Foundation Homepage**](https://uor-foundation.github.io/uor-homepage/) serves as the authoritative entry point for everything related to the UOR Foundation, providing you access to all people, projects, content, and governance materials.
+- The [**Official UOR Foundation Homepage**](https://uor-foundation.github.io/uor-homepage/) serves as the authoritative entry point for everything related to the UOR Foundation, providing you access to all people, projects, content, and source code in the UOR Community.

-- The [**Official UOR Foundation Homepage**](https://uor-foundation.github.io/uor-homepage/) is your portal to any other UOR webpages you design in accordance with the three (3) policies in this repo.
+- The [**Official UOR Foundation Homepage**](https://uor-foundation.github.io/uor-homepage/) is your portal to the webpages in support of the UOR Foundation's mission that you design in accordance with the three (3) policies in this repo.

 This repository embraces the philosophy of simplicity, using **pure HTML** to create *form* combined with the power of **GitHub Actions** to create *function*al, elegant, and efficient web pages without relying on JavaScript, CSS, or other additional languages.

-The [index.html](./index.html) file **IS** the OFFICIAL Hompage of the UOR Foundation.
-Located in the same folder as this README.md file.

 ## Purpose
 This repository is dedicated to:
 - The overall development of new devops workflows in support of the UOR Machine.
+- Providing a central entry point for all UOR Foundation resources while adhering to the principle of simplicity and the [**3-click rule**](https://en.wikipedia.org/wiki/Three-click_rule).
+- Leveraging **GitHub Actions** for backend automation, content updates, and dynamic functionality without introducing additional complexity.
 - Demonstrating the power of **pure HTML** as a foundational tool for creating accessible and elegant websites.
-- Leveraging **GitHub Actions** for backend automation, content updates, and dynamic functionality without introducing additional complexity.
-- Providing a central entry point for all UOR Foundation resources, adhering to the principle of simplicity and the **3-click rule**.

 ## Philosophy
 The UOR Foundation Homepage embodies a minimalist design philosophy that aligns with early web principles: